NucleusEngineering/serverless/.journey/02-extend.neos.md

 In this tutorial we'll learn how to extend the existing code to call Cloud APIs directly.
 Currently, the deployed application uses a library which contains a static set of jokes.
 Whenever the library is used it randomly selects a joke and returns it.
 After a while we will surely start to see the same jokes again and the only way to see new jokes is when a human would actually implement them in the library.

-Luckliy, there is a thing called _generative AI_ now.
+Luckily, there is a thing called _generative AI_ now.
 Google Cloud Vertex AI contains a Google-built, pre-trained, PaLM model which is a general-purpose, generative LLM that can be query with free-texts prompts to generate all sorts of text-based outputs.
 In this tutorial we'll implement the `model:predict` endpoint of Vertex AI to execute this model in order to new dad jokes in a generative matter.

 Additionally, we'll learn a little bit about custom service accounts, IAM permissions and how to use the principle of least privilege to secure our services on Cloud Run.

 <walkthrough-tutorial-difficulty difficulty="3"></walkthrough-tutorial-difficulty>

 Estimated time:
-<walkthrough-tutorial-duration duration="15"></walkthrough-tutorial-duration>
+<walkthrough-tutorial-duration duration="45"></walkthrough-tutorial-duration>

 To get started, click **Start**.